 Sampha didn’t release one of the best albums of 2016, but he did show up on quite a few of them.
-The British R&B singer lent his backing vocals to “Alabama” from Frank Ocean’s Endless and Solange’s “Don’t Touch My Hair,” from A Seat at the Table, as well as “Saint Pablo,” the late addition to Kanye West’s The Life of Pablo.
+Most notably, the British R&B singer lent his backing vocals to “Alabama” from Frank Ocean’s Endless and Solange’s “Don’t Touch My Hair,” from A Seat at the Table.
 Yet the 28-year-old singer/songwriter (full name: Sampha Sisay) had already been building up a hell of a mixtape in the past half-decade, spreading his buttery smooth croon all over gems by SBTRKT, Jessie Ware, Katy B and Drake.
 The company he keeps is an ongoing testament not just to his impeccable taste (Kanye West’s recent endorsement of Trump aside) but of the kind of starpower his track record demands.
 To be a supporting player on records by some of the best-selling artists in recent years is an accomplishment in and of itself; all Sampha needed was a proper album of his own.

 Process, Sampha’s debut full-length, has been a long time coming.
 It arrives more than three years after the release of his second EP, Dual, and seven years after his debut EP Sundanza, and comes bearing the weight of that prior work with Yeezy and Drizzy.
 Yet unlike his American collaborators, Sampha doesn’t make big statement albums—at least not yet.
 Process‘ strengths are often in its subtleties.
 It’s not quite right to call it a collection of ballads, but the vast majority of its songs are slow burners including its first single, “Timmy’s Prayer,” originally released last year.
 Over a bed of slow-jam trip-hop beats, Sampha offers a series of sexily melancholy devotionals, such as “I am your prisoner.”
 There’s so much more space in it than much of what ends up on pop radio rotation.
 It’s barely there, but what is there makes its presence known.